efritz/api-test/README.md

 # API Test

-A test runner for API request/responses.
-Coming soon.
+API-Test is a concurrent runner for API integration tests.

 ## Concepts